Go with the flow: endless sweeping trails + big skies on our mountain bike tour Yukon

 H+I Adventures is bonded by the Association of Bonded Travel Organisers Trust Limited (ABTOT), so you can be sure that when you book with us your money will be safe.

 - Services of a fully-qualified, English and French speaking expert mountain bike guide for the duration of the trip

 - All meals and snacks (hand-made at our mountain ranch), starting with dinner on day 1 and ending with breakfast on day 8

-- Seven nights’ private yurt or mountain lodge accommodation
+- Seven nights’ mountain lodge accommodation

 - One-day guided canoe trip on Yukon River